xelemental/xelemental.github.io/_posts/2024-05-22-Lockkey-Technical-Analysis-Of-A-Golang-Ransomware.md

 Then, it goes ahead with appending the `taskkill /im /f ` command to forcibly terminate the process using `taskkill` system utility, which is executed using `os_exec` [golang](https://pkg.go.dev/os/exec) command, which is used to run the system commands in Golang code.

-Therefore, we can now conclude that the second part of the code in this graph is used to terminate the processes using task-kill post-loading the processes.
+Therefore, we can now conclude that the second part of the code in this graph is used to terminate the processes using task-kill post-loading.

 ![image](https://github.com/xelemental/xelemental.github.io/assets/49472311/8e4379a9-f0d2-417f-9267-10b20f816d61)